Spotting the early signs of dementia

 It is important to understand that dementia affects people in different ways.

-Broadly, the symptoms associated with dementia are a decline in short term (recent) memory, reasoning and communication skills, a gradual loss of the ability to carry out daily activities and confusion.
-The symptoms of dementia gradually get worse over time, but how fast the dementia progresses will depend on each individual.
+Broadly, the symptoms associated with dementia are a decline in memory, reasoning and communication skills, a gradual loss of the ability to carry out daily activities and to make sense of the world around us, and confusion.
+The symptoms of dementia gradually develop over time, but how fast the dementia progresses will depend on each individual.

 Possible symptoms of dementia